thatlonelybugbear/automated-conditions-5e/wiki/Compatibility-with-MidiQOL-and-Cauldron-of-Plentiful-Resources-(CPR).md

 Generally, they can all work together, but I would recommend some settings adjustments:
 - Automate D&D5e statuses: Choose either CPR + MidiQOL flags integration or AC5e
 - Range checks: Choose either MidiQOL or AC5e
+- Visibility checks: Choose either MidiQOL optional visibility rules or AC5E visibility checks
 - AC5E opt-ins require roll dialogs to be configurable.
 If another module forces `dialog.configure = false`, optional AC5E selections cannot be shown.
+- AC5E `enforceMode` is reflected in MidiQOL attribution, so overridden d20-state reasons are hidden in favor of the final forced roll mode.
+- AC5E `modifyDC` updates visible MidiQOL save/check item-card DC labels after resolution.
+When a shared card represents mixed per-target DCs, the shared label is marked with `(*)` and the per-target attribution remains the detailed source of truth.

 ## Automate d&d5e statuses
 ### AC5e